 Singapore curry puff specialist Old Chang Kee have set up shop in Covent Garden.

 We were big fans of the original Native over in Covent Garden.
 That site has closed down, and now they’re serving their best of British foraged foods and homegrown produce in a bigger and brighter space in Southwark.

-We checked out Native and wrote about it in our Ride-Along Report
+We checked out Native and put it on our Hit List.

 Crepes and Cones is a Croydon diner created by rap duo Krept and Konan.

 Pop up laksa bar, Sambal Shiok, have set up a permanent 40-seater restaurant on the Holloway Road.